grrrwaaa/max_oculus/README.md

 Oculus development in general requires a powerful GPU; integrated cards are unlikely to be sufficient.

+*Note that an Oculus HMD is not required to be present to work with the external; an offline simulator will be used when an HMD is not attached.*

 ## Installation & setup

-Install the LibOVR 0.4.4 runtime/driver from [Oculus](https://developer.oculus.com/downloads/#version=pc-0.4.4-beta).
+- Install the LibOVR 0.4.4 runtime/driver from [Oculus](https://developer.oculus.com/downloads/#version=pc-0.4.4-beta).
 Later versions of the runtime *might* work.

-Once installed, run the configuration utility to configure the device for your system.
+- Once installed, run the configuration utility to configure the device for your system.

-Make sure that the runtime is set to 'extended mode'.
+- Make sure that the runtime is set to 'extended mode'.
 Direct-to-HMD mode cannot not currently be used (see notes below).

+- Configure display refresh rates to prevent judder (see notes below).

-Download the repository directory and unzip into ```Documents/Max 7/Packages``` (OSX) or ```My Documents/Max 7/Packages``` (Windows).
+- Download the repository directory and unzip into ```Documents/Max 7/Packages``` (OSX) or ```My Documents/Max 7/Packages``` (Windows).

-Restart Max, and open the ```help/oculus.maxhelp``` to check that it is functioning correctly.
+- Restart Max, and open the ```help/oculus.maxhelp``` to check that it is functioning correctly.

 ## Supported features